pagopa/io-app/README.md

 #### App build configuration

-As a first step,  copy the sample configuration for the app.
+As a first step, if you want to run the app in production mode, set the production configuration.

 ```
 $ cp .env.production .env